 The West Midlands Teaching Partnership is partnered with nine higher education institutions.
-These partners engage with the Teaching Partnership to increase and improve social work teaching and learning.
+These partners engage with the Teaching Partnership to develop and improve social work teaching and learning.

 Birmingham City University have over 45 years’ experience working with social work students, social workers and delivering social work education.
 Based in the super-diverse and cosmopolitan city of Birmingham, we are one of the largest providers of social workers in the UK and are well known for producing excellent practitioners who go on to work as professional social workers in local authority, voluntary or private social work settings.